coding-boot-camp/fsf_intensive_prework/docs/modules/sub-modules/chapter2/lesson1.md

 _**Uh, why would I want that?**_

 You'll come to understand over time, but in many situations, utilizing a command line interface can be faster and more powerful than relying on the operating system's GUI.
 You'll get a little more exposure to the command line in the required assignment below and in the next chapter!

-#### Xcode (Mac Only)

-Xcode is a development suite exclusive to Mac.
-We will primarily be using Visual Studio Code in this course, but installing Xcode will set up some of the other required boot-camp programs including Git, which coders depend on for logging the development of programs and applications.

-#### Node.js

-Node.js is a JavaScript environment that we'll be using to build our Angular applications.
-Don't worry if that doesn't make much sense yet.
-You'll become very proficient in its use and utility by the end of the course.

 #### SSH Keys